Church of World Messianity: In Brazil

 Japanese Brazilians are the largest concentration of people of Japanese descent outside Japan.
 According to Hideaki Matsuoka of the University of California, Berkeley, in a presentation at the Summer 2000 Asian Studies Conference Japan entitled "Messianity Makes the Person Useful: Describing Differences in a Japanese Religion in Brazil," Japanese new religions have propagated in Brazil since the 1930s and now have at least a million non-Japanese Brazilian followers.
-Four major religions ranked by the number of followers are Seicho-no-Ie, Messianity, Mahikari and PL Kyodan.
+Four major religions ranked by the number of followers are Seicho-no-Ie, Messianity, Sukyo Mahikari, and PL Kyodan.

 In Brazil, Guarapiranga is the sacred place of the Church of World Messianity (Igreja Messiânica Mundial).